 ROUTINE MAINTENANCE.
-Work activities not already listed under minor or major work and which include ordinary repair and replacement when there is no change in the design, materials, or general exterior appearance of a structure, its grounds or a site when viewed from the street right of way; therefore, not requiring design review or a Certificate of Appropriateness (COA).
+Work activities not already listed under minor or major work and which include ordinary repair and replacement when there is no change in the design, materials, or general exterior appearance of a structure, its grounds or a site therefore, not requiring design review or a Certificate of Appropriateness (COA).

 STRUCTURE, CONTRIBUTING.
-A structure listed as historically and architecturally significant in the design guidelines for within any locally designated historic district.
+A structure listed as historically and architecturally significant in the for within any locally designated historic district.

 STRUCTURE, NONCONTRIBUTING.
-A structure listed as not historically and architecturally significant in the design guidelines for any locally designated historic district.
+A structure listed as not historically and architecturally significant in the for within any locally designated historic district.

 WORK, MINOR.
-Work activities which do not result in a substantial or irreversible alteration to the general exterior appearance of a structure, its grounds, or site when viewed from the street right ofway; therefore, not requiring design review by the Historic Preservation Commission (HPC), but requiring approval of a Certificate of Appropriateness (COA) by the HPC staff.
+Work activities which do not result in a substantial or irreversible alteration to the general exterior appearance of a structure, its grounds, or site; therefore, not requiring design review by the Historic Preservation Commission (HPC), but requiring approval of a Certificate of Appropriateness (COA) by the HPC staff.
 (See HPC Rules of Procedure for a list of minor works.)

 WORK, MAJOR.
-Work activities which could result in a substantial or irreversible alteration to the general exterior appearance of a structure, its grounds or site when viewed from the street right ofway; therefore, requiring design review and approval of a Certificate of Appropriateness (COA) by the Historic Preservation Commission.
+Work activities which could result in a substantial or irreversible alteration to the general exterior appearance of a structure, its grounds or site; therefore, requiring design review and approval of a Certificate of Appropriateness (COA) by the Historic Preservation Commission.
 (See HPC Rules of Procedure for a list of major works.)